TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 ## API Document

 ### Query API Document
-- Query API document based on the deployed stage configuration.
+- Retrieves API document based on the deployed stage configuration.
 - The API document is returned as a JSON object that follows the [Swagger v2.0](https://swagger.io/specification/v2/) specification.
 - API document cannot be queried for undeployed stages, and a 404 Not Found response is returned.